What is ExpressRoute?

-ExpressRoute premium is a collection of features listed below.
+ExpressRoute premium is a collection of the following features:

 Increased routing table limit from 4000 routes to 10,000 routes for private peering.

 - Increased number of VNets and ExpressRoute Global Reach connections that can be connected to the ExpressRoute circuit (default is 10).
-See table below for more details.
+For more information, see the ExpressRoute Limits table.

 Connectivity to Microsoft 365